VegaDeftwing/opinionatedeng/opinionatedeng.md

 for now, everything should be strictly command line arguments and print statments

+## More advanced topics

+lambdas(high level only), threads/ parrallelization(high level only), interupts (actually, let's save this until embbeded), apis,

+# Chapter 8 - Low Level Programming

+the stack, pointers, etc.

+psuedo code, bitwise opererators, types,

+## Some simple programs, in C++

+### Hello World

+fully discect each line and call and why each line is used, ASCII table

+add greating and input

+### Even or Odd, prime,

+### Calculating sine and pi

+### Sorting a list

+mention efficenecy, analysis later

+### Palindromes

+### Cypher

-## Program 2, Going Deeper
+### Part 2, Going Deeper

 [TODO] Interacting with the above, this program should run in the background and update the data, based on window focus events using libxdo

+This program should actually provide the VAST majority of the source code, with purposeful errors for demonstating the below

 furthermore, the C code should check to see if there is a new article, and if so it should call a function that first checks a 'meta' entry to see if the python code to change a published time to be newer or the number of entries has changed to optimize:

 - generates a template markdown file for the article if PUBLISHED is FALSE and no file for it exists,

 - generates a template markdown file for the article if PUBLISHED is TRUE and no file for it exists,

 - generates a html file from the markdown if PUBLISHED is TRUE and no html exists then updates TEDIT, TPUB

 - remove the html file if PUBLISHED is FALSE and an html file for it exists,

 however, every time this will still need checked to monitor the md for changes, using ionotify

 - generates a new html from the markdwon if PUBLISHED is TRUE and md has changed then updates TEDIT

 - if markdown is removed, the html file should be as well

 ### What are we going to do?